p-behr/dspf_examples/readme.md

-#DSPF Examples
+# DSPF Examples

-Not that I like DSPF programming, but I still have to do it (and suspect some other folks might have to as well).
+I don't like DSPF programming, but I still have to do it, and suspect others might have to as well.
-This is certainly not a intended to be a complete guide to DSPF programming, I hope it's sufficient enough to make dealing with green-screens just a bit easier for everyone.
+This is certainly not a intended to be a complete guide to DSPF programming!
+I only hope that it's sufficient enough to make dealing with green-screens just a bit easier for everyone.